 - Providing false or misleading information to the Program. - Withdraw from the Program prior to completion of the project.
-An Applicant's Withdraw from the program must be in writing or email and a new application will be required if the Applicant wishes to participate again, provided the application period is still open. - Mitigation is not completed due to non-cooperation by homeowner(s). - Non-compliance with the approved SOW in a manner that would make the property ineligible. - Failure to report the receipt of additional assistance received for the same purpose as the Program funds (DOB).
+An Applicant's Withdraw from the program must be in writing or email and a new application

+- will be required if the Applicant wishes to participate again, provided the application period is still open. - Construction is not completed due to non-cooperation by homeowner(s). - Non-compliance with the approved SOW in a manner that would make the home ineligible (i.e., did not comply with lead paint abatement requirements). - Failure to report the receipt of additional assistance received for the same purpose as the Program funds (DOB).